StoreyLab/reading/README.md

 # Books

-## Background
+## Background in Statistics, Machine Learning, and Programming

 I recommend reading the following books in the order they are listed.
-As of now, there are no books listed on C++, but I also recommend learning the basics of this language.
+I don't have any books listed for C++, but I recommend learning the basics of this language.

 [*Statistical Inference*, Casella and Berger](http://www.amazon.com/Statistical-Inference-Wadsworth-Statistics-Probability/dp/0534119581/)